WHITE-HAT999/testtttt/README.md

 			},
 			{
 				name = 'Adaptive Latency Warning',
-				description = 'Contro will check your average latency in the background and notify you if your current latency significantly goes above your average latency.', settingType = 'Boolean',
+				description = 'Sirius will check your average latency in the background and notify you if your current latency significantly goes above your average latency.', settingType = 'Boolean',
 				current = true,